Belphemur/AdminCmd/src/main/resources/ReadMe.txt

 items.csv -> Contain the default alias of Essentials kits.yml -> Contain the kits.
-commands.yml -> Contain the command you want to disable, prioritize and your alias for each commands.
+commands.yml -> Contain the command you want to disable, prioritize and your alias for each commands. motd.txt -> file to set the Message of the Day rules.txt -> file to set the rules news.txt -> file to set the news.